-A Note about the Groups' Gay Male Focus
+A Note about the Groups' Cisgender

 - An honest read of the literature on the nature and meaning of what it means to be gay shows that gay men have written most of it, and it pertains mostly to gay men.
 This literature extends back to Harry Hay and even Edward Carpenter.
 The framework of the 14 Distinct Gay Male Gifts represents a conversation that gay men have had for several generations about what it means to be a gay man.

 - Apart from Judy Grahn through her book, Another Mother Tongue: Gay Words, Gay Worlds, no other lesbian has contributed a book to this genre.
+And that work itself does not directly address lesbians' difference or explore how those differences are gifts.

 - The Gay Men of Wisdom methodology bases itself on the existing literature, which the founder has field tested with gay men in many groups.